lundeen06/magnetometer-calibration-tool/README.md

 | < 0.10 | 🟡 Good |
 | < 0.20 | 🟠 Fair |
 | ≥ 0.20 | 🔴 Poor - collect more data |

+## 🔧 Troubleshooting & FAQ

+### Common Calibration Issues

+**Q: My compass/magnetometer readings are still inaccurate after calibration**
+- Ensure you collected data while rotating the sensor through ALL orientations (full 3D sphere)
+- Check for strong magnetic interference sources nearby during calibration
+- Verify your device outputs RAW magnetometer values (not normalized/filtered)

+**Q: How to calibrate HMC5883L / MPU9250 / LSM9DS1 magnetometer?**
+- Use MagCal with the appropriate data pattern for your sensor's output format
+- Most sensors work with default settings, just specify your serial port

+**Q: Calibration quality is poor (high error scores)**
+- Collect more data points (try 2000+ samples instead of 1000)
+- Ensure smooth, complete rotation through all orientations
+- Remove or move away from magnetic interference sources

+**Q: How to integrate calibration into Arduino/embedded firmware?**
+- Use the generated `.h` header file - it contains the calibration matrix and offset
+- Apply: `calibrated = (raw - offset) * transformation_matrix`

+**Q: What's the difference between hard iron and soft iron calibration?**
+- **Hard iron**: Fixed magnetic offsets (like from a nearby magnet)
+- **Soft iron**: Variable magnetic distortion that changes with orientation
+- Most applications need BOTH corrections (use ellipsoid method)

 ## 📝 License